suzaku/marp-slides/intro-to-fp.md

 Obviously, we can program with pure functions like `Array#uniq` in Ruby, does this make it a FP language?

+> A functional language actively helps you eliminate side-effects wherever possible, and tightly control them wherever it’s not.

 ---

 ## Immutable Variables